Continual Learning of Knowledge Graph Embeddings: Experimental Setup

 \section{Experimental Setup}

 We evaluate our CKGE methods on two multi-relational embedding representations: TransE~\cite{bordes2013translating} and Analogy~\cite{liu2017analogical}; and three benchmark knowledge graphs: AI2Thor~\cite{daruna2019robocse}, FB15K237~\cite{dettmers2018convolutional}, and WN18RR~\cite{dettmers2018convolutional}.
-WN18RR and FB15K237 are challenging knowledge graphs that have been widely used in the graph embedding literature~\cite{dettmers2018convolutional,cai2017kbgan,das2017go}.
-AI2Thor contains relations and entities related to service robotics, e.g., locations of objects, actions that can be performed on objects, and states that result from actions~\cite{daruna2019robocse}.
+The last two knowledge graphs are challenging and have been widely used in the graph embedding literature~\cite{dettmers2018convolutional,cai2017kbgan,das2017go}.
+AI2Thor contains relations and entities related to service robotics, e.g., locations of objects, actions that can be performed on objects, and the outcomes that result from these actions~\cite{daruna2019robocse}.
 We report the accuracy and complexity of each method based on seven performance measures chosen from prior continual learning work in robotics~\cite{lesort2020cl_robotics}.
-In each trial, the evaluation task is triplet prediction, a fundamental knowledge graph embedding task~\cite{fulda2017harvesting,daruna2019robocse} with a well-defined experimental setup~\cite{bordes2013translating,wang2017kge_survey}, described below under evaluation procedure.
+In each trial, the evaluation task is triplet prediction, a fundamental knowledge graph embedding task~\cite{fulda2017harvesting,daruna2019robocse} with a well-defined experimental setup~\cite{bordes2013translating,wang2017kge_survey} as described later in this section.